 Barefoot hiking is a therapeutic process that stimulates the entire human body.
-Hikers take the process slowly as they walk across lush meadows and through deep green forests.
+Hikers take the approach slowly as they walk across lush meadows and through deep green forests.
 Some even walk on dust, stone, or in streams.
 They find it electrifying for the body and the spirit.

 Have you ever had a foot massage?
 Then, you understand the benefits of having areas of your feet massaged.
 Barefoot hiking is like a foot massage.
 The process improves your body's circulation and completely relaxes you.

 You are in the vast outdoors with fresh air and vibrant life.
 You expose your feet to the natural habitat with all the body's nerve endings reaching out through the feet and out towards nature, literally breathing.

 Some information about being barefoot, its benefits, and rules to follow:

 - It is healthy for your feet to go barefoot.

 - It is not against the law to go barefoot into any kind of establishment, including restaurants.

 - It is also not against any health department regulation.